ashlynstrickland23/SQL_Portfolio/01_Retail_Customer_Segmentation_SQL/README.md

 ## Dashboard Validation Summary

-This validation query compares raw database values against the reporting view layer.
-Metrics marked as Review show where business rules or reporting filters create differences that should be checked before dashboard reporting.
+This output compares raw database values against the reporting view layer to check dashboard accuracy.

+The customer count passed validation with 5,000 customers in both the raw table and reporting view.
+The order item count also passed with 100,140 rows.
+Metrics marked Review show where the reporting layer differs from the raw source data, such as raw order count versus reporting view order count.
+This helps a business catch reporting differences before dashboards are shared with decision makers.

 ![Dashboard Validation Summary](screenshots/Dashboard%20Validation%20Summary.png)
 ---

-## Business Value
+## Overall Business Value

-This project demonstrates how SQL can support business intelligence by creating a reliable reporting layer between raw database tables and dashboard tools.
-The final views can be connected to Power BI, QuickSight, Tableau, or other BI platforms for executive reporting.
+This project demonstrates how SQL can turn raw transactional data into a reliable reporting layer that supports better business decisions.
+Instead of only querying individual tables, the project builds dashboard ready views that summarize customer behavior, sales trends, product profitability, cohort retention, and validation checks.

+The analysis shows how a business can identify its highest value customers, monitor monthly revenue and profit movement, understand which products drive the most margin, measure repeat purchasing behavior, and catch reporting differences before dashboards are shared with leadership.

+From an executive perspective, this type of SQL reporting layer helps teams move from raw data to trusted insights.
+It supports customer retention strategy, revenue growth planning, product performance reviews, dashboard quality control, and business intelligence reporting in tools like Power BI, QuickSight, or Tableau.

+This project reflects an end to end analytics workflow: database creation, large scale test data generation, SQL transformation, business logic, reporting views, validation, and executive ready outputs.